vmathmachine/Complex-Numbers/README.md

 This library allows you to use double floating point complex numbers in an easy and computationally efficient manner.
 It was built specifically for Processing.js

+#Big note!!!
+I'm still really new to github and don't know yet how to make it easy for people to download this.
+Sorry...

 The Mafs class allows for several key math functionalities and variables that aren't provided by default.
 It contains functions for converting doubles to strings, a function for modular exponentiation for doubles, the signum function, and several fundamental math constants (such as ∞, π/2, e, and the Euler-Mascheroni constant).